-His mentors, Margarita L. Dubocovich, PhD, SUNY Distinguished Professor of pharmacology and toxicology and senior associate dean for diversity and inclusion, and Rajendram Rajnarayanan, PhD, assistant professor of pharmacology and toxicology, were principal investigators on a two-year grant awarded in 2014 from the National Institute of Environmental Health Sciences to study how chemicals in the environment may raise the risk of prevalent metabolic conditions.
+His mentors, Margarita L. Dubocovich, PhD, SUNY Distinguished Professor of pharmacology and toxicology and senior associate dean for diversity and inclusion, and Rajendram Rajnarayanan, PhD, were principal investigators on a two-year grant awarded in 2014 from the National Institute of Environmental Health Sciences to study how chemicals in the environment may raise the risk of prevalent metabolic conditions.

 The research brought together big data on millions of chemicals to find which ones are circadian disruptors and may be causing diabetes.